keefeere/Lection16k8sterraform/k8svagrant/README.md

-## **VAGRANT setup kubernenes cluster with one master and two nodes using ansible provisioning**
+## **VAGRANT setup k8s cluster with two control plane nodes and two worker nodes using ansible provisioning**

-* deploy several nodes with cycles
-* ansible playbook to profision k8s cluster
+* ansible playbook to provision k8s cluster
+* deploy several worker nodes with cycles
+* auto join nodes with join-command generation an transfer to host